Had I known what challenges awaited me in the Philippines, I would have tossed my plane ticket straight into the trash bin.

 Never Ever Again

 I never told my partner about the-affair-I-never-had.
-Back then, I published a less-revealing synopsis of the boat ride from hell and a far more enthusiastic synopsis of my SCUBA/karaoke/endless torture with Roberto.
+Back then, I published a less-revealing synopsis of the boat ride from hell and a far more enthusiastic review of my SCUBA/karaoke/endless torture with Roberto.
 Also, names have not been changed, because… Roberto doesn’t care.
 Do you know what that wonderful man said recently when I told him people were shocked I’d resisted and demanded to know why I’d do such a foolish thing?
 “Because resistance is the most beautiful, and makes it linger in history and the memory.”
 Which sounds better in Spanish.